Alcoholism Treatment in Florida

-It’s commonplace to hear people say " alcohol is a safe recreational drug to consume because it is legal and other drugs aren’t".
+It’s commonplace to hear people say " alcohol is a safe recreational drug to consume because it is legal and other drugs are not."
 The truth is that drinking in excess has its own share of risks.
-It can also have other effects on your physical health.
-Alcohol abuse has been linked to many health issues including cancer, heart disease, stroke, cirrhosis, dementia, depression, and more.
+For example, it can have very damaging effects on your physical health.
+At the same time, alcohol abuse has been linked to myriad of health issues, including cancer, heart disease, stroke, cirrhosis, dementia, depression, and more.

 Binge drinking has become a standard practice on college campuses and it’s seen as a fairly common occurrence for teens and young adults.
-However, research has shown that prolonged use of extreme amounts of alcohol can significantly slow or stop a process of brain development called elimination.
-In this process, nerve cells are surrounded by a fatty white substance called myelin.
-This substance helps surge the speed of brain functioning.
-Stopping the growth of myelin with alcohol can forever affect cognition and lead to slower thinking and mental functions.
+However, research has shown that prolonged use of extreme amounts of alcohol can significantly slow or stop some brain development processes.

 The long-term medical consequences of alcohol addiction may include:

 - Liver disease